 Currently, if an individual leaves work at 62 for health reasons, they may choose to simply file for retirement benefits even if they are only going to get 70% of their FRA benefit.

-Those opposed to the idea of increasing the FRA say that though raising the retirement age affects everyone equally in a rough sense, it affects incomes unequally.
+Those opposed to the idea of increasing the FRA say that though raising the full retirement age for Social Security affects everyone equally in a rough sense, it affects incomes unequally.

 This is because those with a low income tend to depend on the income from Social Security more than those with a high income.
 This is one of the reasons that opponents to the proposal reject the idea of raising FRA as a standalone plan.